Hong Kong Gold Cup

 The Hong Kong Gold Cup is a Group One Hong Kong Thoroughbred horse race held annually since 1979 at Sha Tin Racecourse.
 It is open to horses three years of age and older.
 Run on turf, it was initially run over a distance of 1,800 metres, but is now set at 2,000 metres (ten furlongs) and it offers a purse of HK$12,000,000.

 The second leg of the Hong Kong Triple Crown, the Group One race comes after the Steward's Cup and is followed by the Hong Kong Champions & Chater Cup.
 A HK$5,000,000 bonus is paid to the owner of the horse winning all three legs of the Triple Crown Series and a consolation bonus of HK$2,000,000 will be paid to the owner of the horse winning any two legs.

-Hong Kong Champion and former Horse of the Year River Verdon won this race three times (1992-1994) and in 1994 became the only horse to ever win the Triple Crown in Hong Kong.
+Hong Kong Champion and former Horse of the Year River Verdon won this race three times (1992–1994) and in 1994 became the first horse to ever win the Triple Crown in Hong Kong.